Looking for suggestions for the best podcast equipment to use?

-Recently, I saw a podcasting Facebook group debate the main reasons aspiring hosts never take the leap.
+You see, I recently saw a podcasting Facebook group debate the main reasons aspiring hosts never take the leap.
 One of the main fears?
-Feeling uneducated about podcast equipment and which podcast setup is best.
+Feeling uneducated about what podcast equipment to use and which podcast setup is best.

 Starting a new project with little knowledge about the necessary tools and software is daunting.
 There’s new jargon, high prices, and a nagging feeling that there might be something better out there if you just keep researching.